opendocsg/slw-judgments-backfill/2005_SGHC_20/report.md

 _Early plea of guilt_

-19     Credit can be given for a plea of guilt when it tends to show remorse on the part of the accused and also when it saves the court and the Prosecution time and expense: _Sinniah Pillay v PP_ [1992] 1 SLR 225 at 231, [27].
+19     Credit can be given for a plea of guilt when it tends to show remorse on the part of the accused and also when it saves the court and the Prosecution time and expense: _Sinniah Pillay v PP_ <span class="citation">[1992] 1 SLR 225</span> at 231, [27].
 Arguably, this is, _a fortiori_ , the case if such a plea is entered early.
 In the present case, the respondent had pleaded guilty at the very first opportunity.

-20     In _Sim Gek Yong v PP_ [1995] 1 SLR 537, I had stated at 540, [7] that:
+20     In _Sim Gek Yong v PP_ <span class="citation">[1995] 1 SLR 537</span>, I had stated at 540, [7] that:

  [A] plea of guilt [does] not automatically merit a discount; for ... the element of public interest must be considered by the sentencing court in deciding whether a discount ought to be given for a guilty plea.
 In certain cases, the circumstances may be such that any mitigating effect afforded by a guilty plea is heavily or even completely outweighed by the need for a deterrent sentence.